-Since he was little, his way of learning about how to draw comic books was always self-taught.
-At the beginning he was only copying magazines, stories, characters.
-Then he started by creating his own scripts and creating new stories.
-Always inspired by other artists and using the same techniques.
-That way, with just 12 years old he already knew a lot of stuff.
+Since he was little, his way of learning to draw comic books was always self-taught.
+Initially, he was only copying magazines, stories and characters.
+Later on, he started creating his own scripts and stories.
+He was always inspired by other artists and using the same techniques.
+By the time he was 12 years old, he already knew a lot.

 “I thought what a distant planet would be like and I began to draw it.
 I could spend the whole day.
 Now with technology I can know what a space game looks like, and that helps me on my drawings.